Skip to main content

 The effects of smoking on your overall health are well known: a high risk of developing lung cancer, breathing problems, chronic obstructive pulmonary disease (COPD)… The list goes on.
 But you may not know that smoking can lead to oral health problems and make it more difficult to treat those problems, too.

 • Teeth wear down faster.
-Cigars, chewing tobacco, snuff and unprocessed tobacco leaves (used as cigar wrappers) contain tiny particles that are abrasive to teeth.
-When mixed with saliva and chewed, an abrasive paste is created that wears down teeth over time.
+Cigars, chewing tobacco, snuff and unprocessed tobacco leaves (used as cigar wrappers) contain tiny abrasive particles that erode tooth enamel over time.

 • Fewer dental treatment options.
 The damage to your mouth from smoking includes reduced blood flow, increased bacteria and inflammation.
-These problems can make it difficult to replace lost teeth.
-For example, implants and bridges might not be a repair option because your surrounding teeth and jawbone may have weakened from infection or decay and aren’t strong enough to support these procedures.
+These problems can make it more difficult to replace lost teeth.
+For example, implants and bridges might not be a treatment option because your surrounding teeth, gums and jawbone may have weakened from infection or decay and aren’t strong enough to support these procedures.

 • Gum disease is harder to treat.
-Smoking affects your immune system’s ability to do its job, so if you’re a smoker being treated for gum disease, it might be more of a struggle to fight the problems associated with gum disease.
+Smoking affects your immune system’s ability to do its job, so if you’re a smoker being treated for gum disease, it will be harder to fight the problems associated with gum disease.
 Smoking also limits the growth of blood vessels, slowing the healing of gum tissue after oral surgery or from injury.

 What about vaping and e-cigarettes?